 Why Is My Dog Losing Hair?
 Common Causes and Skin Care Routines

-It's normal for dogs to shed, it isn't routine for shedding to result in your dog losing hair (alopecia), spots of hair loss (bald spots) or thinning hair.
-Dog hair loss can be caused by multiple factors, from skin conditions to underlining health concerns.
+It's normal for dogs to shed, but it isn't routine for shedding to result in your dog losing hair (alopecia), spots of hair loss (bald spots) or thinning hair.
+Dog hair loss can be caused by multiple factors, from skin conditions to underlying health concerns.

 - Dog Hair Loss Success Story >